Skip to main content

 What Is An HR Operating Model?

-Simply put, an HR operating model is a framework that details how an organization's HR function will deliver the services that help enable the success of the rest of the organization.
-Ultimately, the goal of an HR operating model is to ensure that human resources is aligned with the organization’s overall strategy and goals and is able to support the needs of the business as effectively (and efficiently) as possible.
+The goal of an HR operating model is to ensure that human resources is aligned with the organization’s overall strategy and goals and can support the needs of the business as effectively and efficiently as possible.

 Typically, this framework outlines the following: